CaelanDever/Azure-Advanced-Project/README.md

 Azure CLI / PowerShell / Azure Portal: You can manage resources using any of these.
 We will showcase some key commands but feel free to use the Portal for a graphical approach.

 Code Editor: VS Code (preferred) with Azure extensions or any editor you prefer.

-Git and GitHub Account (if you are setting up GitHub Actions) or an Azure DevOps organization (if you choose Azure DevOps).

 ---
 # Step 1: Resource Organization (Management Group and Resource Group)